-ATOMIC ACCIDENT: While researchers argue about whether Chernobyl is the cause of malformations and cancer, photographer Gerd Ludwig works hard to document the victims of the world's biggest nuclear accident.
+NUCLEAR ACCIDENT: While scientists are arguing over whether Chernobyl is the cause of malformations and cancer, photographer Gerd Ludwig is working diligently to document the victims of the world's largest nuclear accident.

-: NUCLEAR WEAPONS: Despite repeated demonstrations, the nuclear weapons are still with us, and they are at least as dangerous as before.
+Nuclear Weapons: Despite repeated demonstrations, nuclear weapons are still with us, and they are at least as dangerous as before.
 This book contains what you need to know about the history of nuclear weapons.

-THE ATOMIC DISASTER: As a magnificent docu-fiction, the miniseries Chernobyl is now shown on HBO.
-The series reveals that the Soviet authorities took a misunderstood line of reassurance.
+Nuclear disaster: As a major docu-fiction, the Chernobyl miniseries is now on HBO.
+The series reveals that the Soviet authorities were on a misunderstood line of reassurance.
 But the same thing happened in Norway.

-: After the Chernobyl accident, the world became new.
-Suddenly the enemy was no longer a soldier with a weapon, but was hidden in pickles and cat fur stroking his leg.
-We learned to fear our own things and the air we breathed.
+After the Chernobyl accident, the world became new.
+Suddenly, the enemy was no longer a soldier with weapons, but lay hidden in jam and cat fur that stroked his leg.
+We learned to fear our own things and the air we breathed in.
 But how do we understand an enemy we cannot see?

 Full 100-page MODERN TIMES including the appendix Orientering and Modern Times Review comes out quarterly in early March, June, September and December) with international book reviews (non-fiction) and comments / essays.
 According to the physical newspaper (and PDF), the articles are published regularly online (see the newsletters).